 Sunshine’s signature drink, the Killer Bee does, indeed, pack quite a potent sting.
 No one is giving up the drink recipe, but essentially the Killer Bee is a seriously revved-up rum punch.
 Sunshine’s is so secretive about the drink’s contents, that Maureen mixed ours under the bar, safely hidden from my prying eyes.
 I’m guessing the secret kick is some sort of overproof rum, but after a couple of these you really won’t care what’s in it, or why you ever wanted to know in the first place.

 Nevis Jockey Club organizes and sponsors thoroughbred races every month.
 Local horses, as well as some brought over from other islands, fill out a typical five-race card.
 If you want to have a glimpse at what horse racing must have been like a century or more ago, you’ll find the Nevis races a memorable experience.
+Horse racing can be exciting to watch, and this little adventure may get you hooked onto these races and looking for the best horse racing tips from around the world soon!
 For information, contact Richard Lupinacci, a Jockey Club officer and owner and operator of the Hermitage Plantation.

 Fothergill’s Nevisian Heritage Village (tel.
 869/469-5521), is a collection of historic structures moved to this site, with an old sugar mill as its centerpiece.
 Among the attractions are a blacksmith’s workshop, a rum store, and a cobbler’s outpost, along with replicas of buildings ranging from African-style slave huts to thatched shelters once inhabited by the Caribs.
 The village is open daily 8am to 4pm, charging an admission of $2.